Alabama State Route 118: Route description

+US 43/SR 171 and SR 142 at Guin, leading towards Jasper.

-Much of SR 118 is aligned along a narrow two-lane road.
+Much of the signed segment of the route is aligned along a two-lane road.
+The roadway expands to four lanes as it passes through Winfield but returns to two lanes as it leaves that city.
 At Carbon Hill, the highway briefly expands to four lanes, only to revert to a two-lane road as it heads southeasterly towards Jasper.
-SR 118 starts at US 278 at the Mississippi state line, intersecting US 43/SR 171.
 It has an interchange with I-22/US 78/SR 4 east of Carbon Hill and again west of Jasper before it ends at SR 69.